the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/community-manager.md

 (cl-infrastructure-community-managers-organisations)=
-## Organisations that support Community Managers
+## Organisations that support Research Community Managers
 The Center for Scientific Collaboration and Community Engagement ([cscce.org](https://www.cscce.org/) works to _"professionalize and institutionalize the role of the community engagement manager (CEM) within science."_
 They offer training, co-created resources, research, and an active community of practice for scientific community managers to connect and support each other.

+The Alan Turing Institute has a team of Research Community Managers that work across different data science communities.
+More information about the team can be found on their [webpage](https://www.turing.ac.uk/research/research-programmes/tools-practices-and-systems/community-management-and-open-research).
+They have written a paper - Sharan, M., Karoune, E., Hellon, V., van Praag, C. G., Kayumbi, G., Bennett, A., Araujo Alvarez, A., Lee Steele, A., Batchelor, S., Lacey, A., Whitaker, K. (2024).
+Professionalising Community Management Roles in Interdisciplinary Research Projects.
+ArXiv e-prints, 2409.00108. [https://arxiv.org/abs/2409.00108v1](https://arxiv.org/abs/2409.00108v1)
+And the paper includes various reusable resources such as a skills and competency framework and proposed career pathways.

 (cl-infrastructure-communitymanagers-summary)=
 ## Summary
-Community Managers are an important part of scientific communities, supporting collaboration, best practices, and stewarding their communities as they develop.
+Research Community Managers are an important part of scientific communities, supporting collaboration, best practices, and stewarding their communities as they develop.
 They do not have a formal career path or qualifications, but typically have a scientific or research background themselves.